patrn27/mastercomfig/docs/os/windows.md

 Intel Panel Self Refresh can ruin frame latency and timings, especially on hybrid (Optimus) laptops.
 Disable it in Power options within your Intel graphics settings app.

-## Disable Fullscreen Optimizations

-Fullscreen optimizations is a feature in Windows 10 where fullscreen windows are instead made to be a low-level borderless window, which gets equivalent or better than fullscreen performance with the fast alt-tabbing of windowed mode.

-You can find more information on the [DirectX Developer Blog](https://devblogs.microsoft.com/directx/demystifying-full-screen-optimizations/) and in [this Reddit thread](https://old.reddit.com/r/Windows10/comments/645ukf/windows_10_cu_fullscreen_optimizations/dg330ub/?context=3).

-You may encounter problems with it enabled, involving brightness, refresh rates, or other display issues.
-If you are encountering these issues, open your game folder through Steam.
-Then, right-click on `hl2.exe`, click Properties, go to the Compatibility tab, and then select the box that says `Disable Fullscreen Optimizations`.

-If disabling fullscreen optimizations helps, [let Microsoft know](https://aka.ms/fullscreenoptimizationsfeedback), so they can improve it in the future.

 ## Networking optimization

 Use [TCP Optimizer](https://www.speedguide.net/downloads.php) to optimize your internet settings.